L. Creede Lambard

 Quansheng TG-UV2, a nifty little dual band handheld.
 Cheap too (dollar-wise, not construction-wise).
 I carry it with me just about everywhere I go.

 KB9VBR 2 Meter J-Pole.
 The venerable "copper cactus".
 About as solid an antenna as anyone makes.
 Works in portions of the 440 band too.
-Would work much better if I moved it outside.
+Up about 30 feet.

-A small generic whip for the handheld.
+A small generic whip for the handhelds.
 I know, not terribly exciting.

 A TV twin lead J-pole for emergency use.
-Needs a BNC-to-SMA adapter to work with the Quansheng.
+Needs a BNC-to-SMA adapter to work with the handhelds.

 A 40 meter dipole, more or less.
 About 70 feet. long and not nearly far enough off the ground.